Skip to main content

 Overview of Kimi K2.6 Model

-Kimi K2.6 is Kimi’s latest and most intelligent model, possessing stronger and more stable long-term code writing capabilities, significantly improved instruction compliance and self-correction capabilities, and the ability to handle more complex software engineering tasks.
+Kimi K2.6 is Kimi’s general-purpose model, possessing stronger and more stable long-term code writing capabilities, significantly improved instruction compliance and self-correction capabilities, and the ability to handle more complex software engineering tasks.
 It also significantly enhances the autonomous execution capabilities of the Agent.
-It features a native multimodal architecture that supports text, image, and video input, thinking and non-thinking modes, and dialogue and Agent tasks.
-Tech Blog
+It supports text, image, and video input, thinking and non-thinking modes, and dialogue and Agent tasks.
+Tech Blog kimi-k2.6

 Long-horizon coding capability breakthrough